bhuvanap/clBLAS/AutoGemm1.md

 For the clBLAS library, the CMake cross-compiler is programmed to use AutoGEMM to produce kernels that are used as the GEMM backend.
 In this context, AutoGEMM is preconfigured to produce a variety of kernels to handle all GEMM parameters and most of the matrix sizes.
-For developers who desire to support unique matrix sizes, see Section IV Customizing to your needs on how to customize AutoGEMM for different applications.
+For developers who desire to support unique matrix sizes, see Section IV *Customizing AutoGEMM to your needs* to customize AutoGEMM for different applications.

 ## II - Achieving Peak Gemm Performance